Visceral Normalization

 Proper quality and movement of the internal organs and their surrounding connective tissue are also important to consider, even when dealing with an orthopedic issue.

-For example, the pericardium is a membrane that surrounds the heart and serves to support it and hold it in place as it beats.
-This pericardium attaches to the cervical, dorsal, sternum, esophagus and thoracic diaphragm vertebrae.
-The therapist will therefore take care to first treat the attachment point (s) which are in a lesion situation in order then to normalize the tension of the pericardium and allow it to regain a balanced role.
+For example, the pericardium is the connective tissue that surrounds the heart and serves to support it and hold it in place as it beats.
+The pericardium attaches to the cervical spine, thoracic spine, sternum, esophagus and thoracic diaphragm.
+The therapist will therefore take care to first treat the attachment point (s): to normalize the tension of the pericardium and allow it to regain a balanced role.
 "Structure governs function".
-It is the same for all the viscera.
+It is the same for all of the viscera.

 Visceral treatment can be helpful for issues such as: